thinkabouthub/NugetyCore/README.md

 # So why use Nugety?

 This question is best answered by the likes of **Martin Fowler** in his blog post [Sacrificial Architecture](http://martinfowler.com/bliki/SacrificialArchitecture.html).
 The most effective way of adhering to the principal of Sacrificial Architecture is through Modular Architecture.
-Modular architecture encourages the logical and physical Separation of Concerns allowing functionality to be easily upgraded or replaced without having to recompile and deploy.
+Modular Architecture encourages the logical and physical Separation of Concerns allowing functionality to be easily upgraded or replaced without having to recompile and deploy.

 In comparison to monolithic composition of components and assemblies which is arguably an anti-pattern, Modular design is now actively encouraged by Microsoft and is a fundamental principal of ASP.NET Core.